luispedro/mahotas/docs/source/internals.rst

 Mahotas is written in C++, but almost always, you call a Python function which checks types and then calls the internal function.
-This is slightly slower, but it is easier to develop this way.
+This is slightly slower, but it is easier to develop this way (and, for all but the smallest image, it will not matter).

 So each ``module.py`` will have its associated ``_module.cpp``.